sciados/blitz-frontend/docs/INTELLIGENCE_COMPILATION_DESIGN.md

 ## Overview

-Blitz's intelligence compilation is a **simplified, powerful 3-step process** that improves on CampaignForge's over-engineered 6-module amplifier system.
+Blitz's intelligence compilation is a **simplified, powerful 3-step process** that improves on Blitz's over-engineered 6-module amplifier system.
 We use the **best AI platforms** for each task.

-## Key Improvements Over CampaignForge
+## Key Improvements Over Blitz

 ### What We're Keeping:
 ✅ Sales page scraping with image extraction